Want an old-time kitchen tip about how to keep berries up to a week longer without molding?

-Want a most helpful kitchen tip about how to keep berries up to a week longer without molding?
-In the past, this knowledge had been passed down from mother to daughter, but somehow gotten lost along the way with harvesting mullein herb to make an effective decongestant or elderberry tincture to keep us well through the winter.
+This knowledge had been passed down from grandmothers to daughters since the pioneers made their own vinegar.
+Somehow it has gotten lost along with how to harvest mullein herb to make an effective decongestant or make an elderberry tincture to keep us well through the winter.

 Vinegar contains 5 percent acetic acid which has antimicrobial properties.
 Various studies have found that vinegar can inhibit the growth of some strains of E. coli.
 It’s also an effective mold killer.